ChrstphrHll/npc_gen/students/Varlae Voron.md

 ---
+name: Varlae Voron
+race: Half-Orc
+hair: curly grey hair that's hanging down to their back
+eyes: Gray
+skin: Pale Gray
+ideal: Peace
+trait1: Friendly
+trait2: Foolish
+trait: I use polysyllabic words that convey the impression of great erudition.
+flaw: I hate to admit it and will hate myself for it, but I'll run and preserve my own hide if the going gets tough.
+bond: I hold no greater cause than my service to my people.
 birthday:
   numeric: 6/17
   written: 17th of Pelent
-bond: I hold no greater cause than my service to my people.
-eyes: Pale Green
-flaw: I hate to admit it and will hate myself for it, but I'll run and preserve my own hide if the going gets tough.
-guild: Treskal
-hair: curly grey hair that's hanging down to their back
-ideal: Peace
-name: Varlae Voron
-organizations: []
-partyID: 58
-race: Half-Orc
 relationships:
 - name: Vyctor Willow
   type: partymate